 In the Journal piece, Megan Green, the alderwoman who sought a better deal in this particular case, made an excellent point about the business in question:

-If their business model is such that they cannot expand and pay a few thousand dollars more in taxes, the difference between a 95% and 90% abatement, after having a 100% abatement for the last eight years, then the business model needs to be re-evaluated.
+If their business model is such that they cannot expand and pay a few thousand dollars more in taxes, the difference between a 95 percent and 90 percent abatement, after having a 100 percent abatement for the last eight years, then the business model needs to be re-evaluated.

 Unfortunately, this statement didn’t go far enough.
 If the business needs any subsidy at all then the business model may need to be re-evaluated.
 After all, if a business is seeking a subsidy, the business owner in question has an idea that private investors do not think is a good one.
 If private investors won’t invest their own money, why should taxpayers invest theirs?